Kroketje292/Root-project/README.md

 Use the 'Update-webserver' script to update the webserver
 # For Windows server
 The 'Install-webserver-for-Windows-server' script installs a webserver with custom website on a windows server. <br>

-# Extra (Windows server only)
-To make the form on the start page function properly, you need to utilize server-side scripting.
-Below, you'll find an explanation of how to accomplish this. <br>
+This script also makes use of server side scripting in order to make the form function.

 *Make sure you execute the PowerShell script as administrator!*